the-events-calendar/the-events-calendar/readme.txt

 * Added a unique CSS ID / class for each DD and DT meta data item so that people can style them differently if they like; and a template tag to give developers flexibility
 * New Dutch translation files for core courtesy of community member Jacob Roel Meijering
 * New Dutch translation files for PRO courtesy of community member Ed Boon
+* Added a new contributors section to the readme, thank you to everyone who did/does!

 **Bug Fixes:**